gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     #.
 Write code to drive the right motor at speed 3 while the left motor runs at speed 2 for 3 sec then stop it.
     #.
 Write code to drive the left motor at speed 3 while the right motor runs at speed 2 for 3 sec then stop it.
     #.
 Write code that drives the left side faster than the right side then the right side faster the left side so that it zig zags for 5 sec then stop it.
     #.
-Write code that it repetitively zig zags forwards for 5 zigs and zags then backwards backwards for 5 zigs and zags.
+Write code so that the buggy repetitively zig zags forwards for 5 zigs and zags then backwards backwards for 5 zigs and zags.
     #.
-Modify the zig zag code so that it uses variables for the 2 motor speeds, the number of zig zags forwards and in backward, and the time for each zig and zag.
+Modify the zig zag code so that it uses variables for the 2 motor speeds, the number of zig zags forwards and backward, and the time for each zig and zag.

 ----